aatack/Qualia/SCRATCH.md

         - In fact, _given that the provider is being called_ it makes sense to just compute the new value and send it forward.
 If it's being called, it's because the child needed it somehow.
 If the child doesn't need it, after the first render, the child won't list that as a dependency; then this doesn't need to return any dependencies and the whole thing won't be re-rendered next time
           - But _if it does get rendered_ it should compute and send the value
           - Again, a robust test case is needed to check whether this intuition holds
+    - For the low-level observers, this has been merged into `Write`
   - [x] `derived`
     - Simply computes a function of the current scope
     - Depends on the entire scope; more specific caching behaviours can be implemented if required